The interplay between weak topologies on topological semilattices: Acknowledgement

 \section{Acknowledgement}

-The authors express their sincere thanks to the referee for the very fruitful suggestion to explore the relation of the topologies $\Weak_X$, $\Zar_X$ and $\Law_X$ on a topologized semilattice $X$ with the Lawson topology $\Lawson_X$, which has a different nature and depends only on the order structure of $X$.
+The authors express their sincere thanks to the referee for the very fruitful suggestion to explore the relation of the topologies $\Weak_X$, $\Zar_X$ and $\Law_X$ on a topologized semilattice $X$ to the intrinsic topologies $\Dedekind_X$, $\Scott_X$ and $\Lawson_X$ on $X$.